pranigopu/pranigopu.github.io/docs/philosophy/epistemology/2-consciousness-and-reality.md

 _Knowledge of reality is possible_...

 Consider the view, "knowledge of reality is impossible".
 This is a self-contradictory view since it asserts knowledge while denying the validity of knowledge, including the validity of what it asserts.
 Such a view cannot be true as it falsifies itself.
-Nonetheless, I shall delve deeper into how and why knowledge of reality is in fact possible.
+Nonetheless, in the later sections of **Epistemology**, I shall delve deeper into how and why knowledge of reality is in fact possible.